-- 1. Manufacturing facility - 2.
-Production area - 3.
-The hallways leading into the manufacturing room and production room: - a.
+- 1. Large cultivation room - 2.
+Rear/small cultivation room - 3.
+The hallways leading into the rear cultivation room and large cultivation room: - a.
 The camera placement must allow for recording of the facial features of any person entering or exiting such areas. - b.
 This covers all areas where cannabis is present or handled - 4.
 Entrances and exits from both indoor and outdoor vantage points - 5.
 Security Rooms - 6.
 All limited access areas - 7.
 Areas where cannabis goods are weighed, packed, stored, loaded, or unloaded for transportation, prepared, or moved within the premises. - 8.
 Areas storing the surveillance system device with at least once camera recording the access points to the secured surveillance recording area - a.
 The physical media or storage device on which surveillance recordings are stored shall be secured in a manner to protect the recording from tampering or theft - 9.
 Video surveillance will cover external and internal areas 24/7 at a minimum of 15 frames per second